LuckPerms/clippy/README.md

 ]
 ```
 The option `wiki` is used together with the `url` field to add a separate embed field with the title `Read more:` and the URL as value.
-Additionally can you set your own embed fields using the following synax (This would be on the same level as `name`)
+Additionally can you set your own embed fields using the following synax (`fields` would be on the same level as `name`)
 ```json
 [
   {